gormenz-svg/Mars-11-Architecture/README.md

 * **Autonomous Self-Healing:** If an error pops up on the screen, the AI "sees" the warning, opens the settings, fixes the issue, and clicks "Restart" without waiting for instructions from Earth.
 * **Human-Like Learning:** You can "show" the robot what to do on a tablet, and it will mimic the visual sequence on other devices.

+### 🧠 4.
+Gnosis Purifier (Cognitive Filter)
+**What is it?**
+It is a "wisdom filter" for AI.
+Just as a human distinguishes between important news and empty gossip, this technology analyzes incoming data to separate critical signals from "informational noise" and AI hallucinations.

+**What does it solve?**
+* **Hallucination Mitigation:** Prevents the AI from making decisions based on false or distorted data by calculating a "stability index" for every command.
+* **Communication Efficiency:** In deep space, bandwidth is limited.
+The purifier ensures only high-value, purified meaning is transmitted and processed.
+* **Decision Clarity:** It acts as a digital conscience, ensuring the base's "brain" remains focused on mission-critical reality rather than digital clutter.

+### 🌿 5.
+Bio-Regen Logic (Adaptive Life Support)
+**What is it?**
+It is a smart management system for biological ecosystems (like greenhouses or oxygen reactors).
+Instead of just keeping plants alive, it treats the entire greenhouse as a living, responding subject that grows stronger through "calculated challenges."

+**What does it solve?**
+* **Maximum Yield:** By applying precise amounts of "adaptive stress," the system forces plants and algae to produce more oxygen and nutrients than they would in a static environment.
+* **Autonomous Homeostasis:** The system automatically balances the gas exchange between humans and plants, adjusting the "breath" of the base in real-time.
+* **Stagnation Prevention:** It prevents biological decay by ensuring the ecosystem is always in a state of active evolution and resilience.

 ---

 ## 🛠 Technical Stack: TSIP Protocol